yuelvic/Chameleon/README.md

 # Chameleon
-### The better way to compute foreground color with the given background color.
+### A better way to compute foreground color with the given background color.

 ## Features
 - [x] RGB to HSL